tonytw1/osm-jigsaw/README.md

 - Useful components of the name may come from more than one of the paths.

-- We can probably ignore adjacent entities with the same name. ie. New Zealand, Wellington, Wellington
+- We can probably ignore adjacent elements with the same name. ie. New Zealand, Wellington, Wellington

 - Transform the into a localised output